 If you feel unprepared to talk to your teen about finances, you aren't alone.
 However, conversations about finances are important, and chances are your teen actually wants to have the talk – a 2015 survey by Junior Achievement USA showed that most teens (84%) want to learn about money management from their parents.

 A simple conversation using real-life examples from your experience with money can get your teen started on a journey toward financial independence.

 To help, BECU created the Money Talk Guide:

 Part 1: Conversation starters and questions for parents and teens focused on the four pillars of financial health: spending, saving, borrowing and planning framework

 Part 2: four activities for parents and teens to do together to reinforce the four pillars of financial health

-To get started, download the guide, be open, be honest and have fun!
+To get started, click below or download a printable version – be open, be honest and have fun!

-Plan: Planning ahead by setting goals, preparing for expenses and obtaining insurance are important fundamentals of positive financial health…now and in the future.
+Planning ahead by setting goals, preparing for expenses and obtaining insurance are important fundamentals of positive financial health, now and in the future.

-BECU offers a variety of free resources to help you and your teen continue on the road to financial independence and reinforce healthy behaviors:
+We offer a variety of free resources to help you and your teen continue on the road to financial independence: